linlikuo/PyQt_ToolWrapper/README.md

 # ToolWrapper

-ToolWrapper is a container for testing tool for NVMTG team.
+ToolWrapper is a container of testing tool for NVMTG team.

 ## Features